ballerina-platform/openapi-connectors/openapi/interzoid.currencyexchange/Module.md

 To use the Interzoid currency exchange connector in your Ballerina application, update the .bal file as follows:
 ### Step 1: Import connector
-First, import the ballerinax/interzoid.currencyexchange module into the Ballerina project.
+Import the ballerinax/interzoid.currencyexchange module into the Ballerina project.

 ```ballerina
 import ballerinax/interzoid.currencyexchange as currencyexchange;